Skip to main content

 Learn more about your surgical practice by signing up for a new confidential, voluntary report that includes personalized data about your post-operative opioid prescribing for hip and knee replacements, along with suggestions to support you in improving care for your patients.

-The MyPractice Orthopaedic Surgery report is part of Health Quality Ontario’s provincial strategy to support quality improvement in surgery.
+The MyPractice Orthopaedic Surgery report is part of Ontario Health provincial strategy to support quality improvement in surgery.
 Other tools include the Ontario Surgical Quality Improvement Network (see below).
 These complimentary data sources support evidence-based surgical quality improvement across the province.

 What’s in the report?